VietThan/vietthan.github.io/docs/blog/posts/2025-01-12-best-abs-routine-of-all-time.md

 <!-- more -->

-Gifs extract from [video routine uploaded by mannypacquiaofficial][1].
+GIFs extracted from [video routine uploaded by mannypacquiaofficial][1].

 Exercise transcriptions adapted from [Muddy's transcription][2].